temuj1n/mnemosyne/README.md

 ## Photographic Archives
 ### Family Pictures Database

-*Version 1.4*
+*Version 2.0*

 ### 1. General :

 works with :
-- @html, css and php for the front,
+- @php, html and css for the front,
 - @json for the data,
 - @isotope to sort values,
 - @fontawesome for the pirate style,
-- @electron for a possible desktop version (not in this repo but you can ask me about it).

 ### 2. Changelog :

+- 2022.12 - version 2.0 :
+  	    Remove electron, too fuzy,
+  	    Rewrote everything in php : including files is much effective, Rewrote css with 1 variable to switch accent color, Added audio and video pages, both automaticly add things to read from a folder.
+  	    Added adresses in the JSON and a places page.
+Need to add yourself your Google Maps API Key.
 - 2021.07 - version 1.4 :
 	    Database written in JSON.
 	    Web-app responsive.